What Is Dignity?

 Modern India's constitution was principally authored by B.R.
 Ambedkar — himself a Dalit who experienced caste violence firsthand.
 Ambedkar didn't simply copy Western liberalism.
 He drew on Buddhist philosophy, rejected Hinduism explicitly (converting to Buddhism in 1956 with hundreds of thousands of followers), and built a constitutional framework informed by both Enlightenment ideals and lived experience of systematic dehumanization.
 Article 17 abolished untouchability.
 Article 21 protects "life and personal liberty," which courts have interpreted broadly to include dignity.
 But the cultural framework of caste still operates.
 India signed the UDHR while maintaining a social structure that contradicts it.
 The gap between constitutional ideal and lived reality is enormous.

-The honest reckoning: Hindu civilization contains both the strongest denial of universal dignity (caste as divinely ordained hierarchy) and some of the strongest arguments for it (Bhakti devotionalism, Advaita Vedanta's radical equality of selves, Ambedkar's Buddhist constitutionalism).
-That tension — not a simple narrative of "backward tradition corrected by modern law" — is what makes the Hindu case so important to this series.
+This is what makes the Hindu case so revealing: the civilization contains both the strongest denial of universal dignity (caste as divinely ordained hierarchy) and some of the strongest arguments for it (Bhakti devotionalism, Advaita Vedanta's radical equality of selves, Ambedkar's Buddhist constitutionalism).
+Not a simple narrative of "backward tradition corrected by modern law" — but a civilization at war with itself over the most fundamental question dignity poses.
 The resources for dignity were always there.
 The question is why the institutions suppressed them for so long.

 Indigenous Traditions